Jim O'Hora

 James Joseph O’Hora (February 16, 1915 – August 5, 2005) was an American college football coach for over 30 years.

-Biography

 Early years

 O’Hora was born in Dunmore, Pennsylvania.
 His father, Michael, was an immigrant from Ballina, County Mayo, Ireland who entered the United States through Ellis Island.
 His mother, Mary Butler O’Hora, was also an immigrant from Ireland.
 O’Hora played football for Dunmore High School.
 He was a member of its champion team in 1930 and was named to the Lackawanna County, Pennsylvania All Academic Team in 1932.
 He graduated in 1932.

 He attended The Pennsylvania State College which later grew to Penn State.
 While playing center for the Penn State Nittany Lions under Coach Bob Higgins, O’Hora lettered in 1933, 1934 and 1935.
 He earned a Bachelor of Arts in Health and Physical Education from PSU in 1936.
 He was certified in Pennsylvania to teach Biological Science, Social Studies, and Physical education.